 For cowboys and ranchers, owning livestock is as necessary as food, water, and shelter.
-However, if you are tired of herding your livestock until the cows come home, there could come a time to thin or completely rid the entire herd.
+It is really tiring to herd your livestock until the cows come home.
+There could come a time to thin or completely rid the entire herd.

-While you’ll no longer be reaping the benefits of your animals (i.e. milk, cheese, wool, etc.), the sale of livestock is often associated with a large cash influx.
-With this in mind, experienced investors are well aware that capital gains taxes are applied to high ticket private asset sales.
+No worries if you’ll no longer be reaping the benefits of your animals (i.e. milk, cheese, wool, etc.).
+The sale of livestock indeed comes with a large cash influx.
+With this in mind, investors are well aware that capital gains taxes are applicable to high-ticket private asset sales.

-Here, a 1031 exchange can be utilized to essentially “trade” your livestock for a new piece of property.
-In doing so, the sale is maximized as capital gains taxes are completely or partially deferred.
+Here, a 1031 exchange is useable to essentially “trade” your livestock for a new piece of property.
+In doing so, the sale is maximizable as capital gains taxes are completely or partially deferrable.

 Below, we will detail the steps a taxpayer must take to sell livestock and complete a successful 1031 exchange.
 With this, we will illustrate why mineral rights are one of the best ways to reinvest your capital with future mineral royalty payments.

 Officially, a 1031 exchange begins at the sale of the property asset.
 Therefore, you must first sell your livestock to initiate the exchange.
 Many people have the experience in selling occasional “raising to sell” animals to down-market vendors, the overhaul of a large flock can necessitate capital gains taxes to be applicable.

 In selling livestock, it is critical that you be honey in describing your herd to the best of your abilities.
 This includes accurate ages and quantities for all animals as well as any associated legal tags or history.